teslaLDead/natural-aroma/content/about/index.md

 ---
 aboutUsParagraphs:
-  - Our company was founded in 1995 since then we have pioneered in the manufacturing of essential oils, aroma chemicals, and natural isolates.
-Our company products are defined by creative adaptation, strategic enhancement, revolutionary packaging, and consistent innovation.
+  - Our company was founded in 1995 since then we have pioneered in the manufacturing of essential oils, aroma chemicals, natural isolates,carrier oils, fragrances and flavour Our company products are defined by creative adaptation, strategic enhancement, revolutionary packaging, and consistent innovation.
 For us, product quality, prompt service and customer satisfaction are of the utmost importance.
-  - We have a state of the art manufacturing plant located in Ghaziabad with a capacity of 24 metric tons.
+  - We have a state of the art manufacturing plant located in Ghaziabad .
 All the products manufactured here conform to stringent quality control and comply with GMP standards.
-Our in house laboratory is equipped with the latest type of equipments like gas chromatograph, digital polarimeter, refractometer, and density meter to ensure that quality is maintained for our customers.
+Our in house laboratory is equipped with the latest type of equipments  to ensure that quality is maintained for our customers.
   - The three distinctive attributes that distinguish our company from our competitors are our unique technology, strong customer relationship, and extensive product range.
 It is the strategic management of each of these that we believe will go miles ahead in achieving our target.
-  - Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Enim facilisis gravida neque convallis a.
-Enim ut sem viverra aliquet eget sit amet tellus.
-Ac felis donec et odio pellentesque diam volutpat commodo.
 headerImages:
   - https://ucarecdn.com/4678fa4a-a135-402c-82a9-39fd42bf1260/
   - https://ucarecdn.com/727daa46-8729-40a2-ae62-ad7e051cedb8/